VO2max, How to Improve your Cardiopulmonary Fitness & Why!

 Wood Chop 1024X833 1

-During the woodchop, multiple muscles are engaged, making it a compound exercise.
-Two major muscles of your core are heavily targeted, them being your transverse abdominals, as well as your obliques.
-Further engagement of many muscles located in your back, arms (biceps, triceps), shoulders (pecs, rotator cuff, deltoid), and legs (quadriceps, glutes, calves) are activated.
+During the wood chop, multiple muscles are engaged, making it a compound exercise.
+Two major muscles of your core are heavily targeted: your transverse abdominals, as well as your obliques.
+Further engagement of many muscles located in your back, arms (biceps, triceps), shoulders (pecs, rotator cuff, deltoid), and legs (quadriceps, glutes, calves) is activated.

-What are some exercises variations of the Woodchop?
+What are some exercise variations of the Woodchop?

 Woodchop